 Kate Houghton heads a group called Critical Mass, The Young Adult Cancer Alliance, which provides resources for young adults with cancer.
 She is a Florida International University alumna and former Capitol Hill staffer who was diagnosed with cancer in her mid-20s.
-She is a champion of the bill and her organization is providing support to help pass this most needed legislation for our young adults.
+She is a champion of the bill and her organization, Critical Mass is providing support to help pass this most needed legislation for our young adults.

-Write a letter to your Representative and ask them to cosponsor HR 2976 Deferment for Active Cancer Treatment Act.
+Write a letter to your Senator and ask them to cosponsor S. 3207 Deferment for Active Cancer Treatment Act.
 We have made it very easy to send a letter.
 CLICK HERE to send your letter today.